Egils Siliņš

-Egils Siliņš (born 14 December 1961) is a Latvian bass-baritone.
+Egils Siliņš is a Latvian bass-baritone.
 He graduated from the Latvian Academy of Music and made his operatic debut at the Latvian National Opera in 1988.
 He has won multiple international singing competitions and since November 5, 2019, he is Chairman of the Board of the Latvian National Opera and Ballet.

 Early life and education

 Siliņš was born in the Latvian city of Līgatne.
 He attended the Latvian Academy of Music and completed his education under professors Gurijs Antipovs and Leonīds Vīgners.

 Career

 Siliņš made his debut on the opera stage at the Latvian National Opera in 1988 as the title role in Boito's Mefistofele.
 He has won multiple international singing competitions, the Grand Music Award and is the recipient of the Latvian Order of the Three Stars.

-He was a soloist at the Frankfurt Opera (1990–1993), the Basel Opera (1993–1996), the Vienna State Opera and the Vienna Volksoper (1996–2000), where he made his debut as Méphistophélès in Gounod's Faust followed by the title role in Boris Gudonov in a production by Harry Kupfer.
-He made his debut at the Vienna State Opera in I puritani.
-Other roles at the Vienna State Opera included the title role in Boito's Mefistofele, Silva in Ernani, Raimondo in Lucia di Lammermoor, Rodolfo in La sonnambula, Escamillo in Carmen and Procida in Les vêpres siciliennes.
-Also notable was his portrayal of the title role in Rubinstein's The Demon at the Bregenz Festival in 1997, which was released as a recording in 1998.
+He was a soloist at the Oper Frankfurt (1990–1993), the Theater Basel (1993–1996), the Vienna State Opera and the Vienna Volksoper (1996–2000), where he made his debut as Méphistophélès in Gounod's Faust followed by the title role in Mussorgsky's Boris Gudonov in a production by Harry Kupfer.
+He made his debut at the Vienna State Opera in Bellini's I puritani.
+Other roles at the Vienna State Opera included the title role in Boito's Mefistofele, Silva in Verdi's Ernani, Raimondo in Donizetti's Lucia di Lammermoor, Rodolfo in Bellini's La sonnambula, Escamillo in Bizet's Carmen and Procida in Verdi's Les vêpres siciliennes.
+Also notable was his portrayal of the title role in Anton Rubinstein's The Demon at the Bregenz Festival in 1997, which was released as a recording in 1998.
 He has worked as a freelance artist since then.
-Amongst his most notable house debuts are the Metropolitan Opera in 2000 as Don Basilio in Rossini's Il barbiere di Siviglia, his Royal Opera House debut in 2011 as the Dutchman in Wagner's Der fliegende Holländer and at the Bayreuth Festival in 2018 as Der Heerrufer des Königs in Wagner's Lohengrin, as Antonio in Linda di Chamounix at La Scala and his first Klingsor in Parsifal at the Lyric Opera of Chicago.
-He made his Holländer debut at La Monnaie, and sung his first Ring Cycle as Wotan/Wanderer in 2009 with Philippe Jordan conducting.
+Amongst his most notable house debuts are the Metropolitan Opera in 2000 as Don Basilio in Rossini's Il barbiere di Siviglia, his Royal Opera House debut in 2011 in the title role in Wagner's Der fliegende Holländer and at the Bayreuth Festival in 2018 as the Heerrufer in Wagner's Lohengrin, as Antonio in Donizetti's Linda di Chamounix at La Scala and his first Klingsor in Wagner's Parsifal at the Lyric Opera of Chicago.
+He made his debut at La Monnaie as the Holländer, and sung his first Wotan/Wanderer in Wagner's Ring cycle in 2009 with Philippe Jordan conducting.
 They reunited for another production of the Ring at the Paris Opera in 2013.
-He also starred in the Ring that took place at the Spring Festival in Tokyo in 2012.
+He also starred in the Ring at the Spring Festival in Tokyo in 2012.